Sogurung16/Sogurung16/README.md

 👋 Hello!
 My name is Sonam Gurung.
-I am currently working at Sparta Global as a Performance Test Consultant.
+I am currently working at Cassini Systems as a QA Engineer.

 I am interested in Java projects.